Most people think Russian is hard to learn.

 This is difficult.

-Arguably it’s the most difficult part of learning Russian.
+Arguably it’s the most difficult part when you are learning Russian.

 You will need to learn: